Baby Sister Bedtime Stories

 Lila watched from the window, eyes wide at the white world.

-Milo explained how snowmen needed three circles and a carrot nose.
+Milo explained, very seriously, that snowmen required three circles and a carrot nose.
+Lila squealed.
+Milo decided she understood every word.

 Milo raced worms in the garden and always let them win.